What are rate limits?

 Techbeacon explains it best:

 Rate limits help user experiences, but set immediate limitations on it too.
-It’s the fatal flaw of the hero.
+Enter the fatal flaw of any hero.

-What types of problems do rate limits create for edtech?
+What types of problems do rate limits create?

-1. To integrate an LMS API, developers need to build a caching system to avoid hitting the API’s rate limit.
-The development team will spend time defining the best context for how to write the code.
+1. To set up a connection to an LMS API you would need to build a caching system to avoid hitting the rate limit.
+Your development team will spend time defining the best context for how to write the code.

-2. For an effective catching system, the development team will also need to store Personally Identifiable Information (PII).
-When edtech companies store critical data, they face a security liability.
+2. For an effective catching system, your team will also need to store Personally Identifiable Information (PII).
+When you store critical data, you face a security liability.

-3. When API requests reach the rate limit, then a cooldown period needs to pass before it can process more requests.
-In the meantime, users will twiddle their thumbs waiting to get information they need, at the key moment they need it.
-Overall, it doesn't make a good user experience.
+3. When your API connection reaches the rate limit, then a cooldown period needs to pass before it can process more requests.
+In the meantime, your users will twiddle their thumbs waiting to get information they need, at the key moment they need it.
+It’s not a good end-user experience.

-4. A good API integration for 1 LMS takes time to develop, company money, and adjustments to scale.
-To build more than 1 API integration exponentially increases the difficulty of those 3 factors.
+4. A good API connection for one LMS takes time to develop, company money, and adjustments to scale.
+To build more than one API connection exponentially increases the difficulty of those three factors.

-5. Some edtech companies won't face their rate limit foe initially.
+5. Some EdTech companies won't face their rate limit foe initially.
 But to scale, the problem becomes harder to turn away from.
-For a successful business, this is an inevitable battle that the company will eventually tackle.
+For a successful business, this is an inevitable battle you will have to take on.

 How do you defeat the arch-nemesis?

-Use an integration partner who has already faced this battle and won (that’s Edlink!).
-Edlink created a Unified API which allows clients to surpass rate limits and still provides an amazing user experience for the most popular LMS, SIS and IDM integrations.
-Together with Edlink, clients win each time.
+Use a tech partner who’s already faced this battle and won (that’s Edlink!).
+We’ve created a unified API which allows our clients to surpass rate limits and still provide an amazing end-user experience for the top LMS and SIS integrations.
+Together with Edlink, you'll win each time.

 Edlink is a tech partner to educational tech vendors for schools.
-With our Unified API, we help edtech companies integrate with a school’s set of data providers (think LMSs, SISs, and IDMs) – so other parts of the team can focus on its users at the schools.
+With our unified API, we help you integrate with a school’s LMS and SIS – so you can focus on your customers.
+Listen to either of these quick interviews with Schoolrunner or EdTech Solutions.
+Their successes are ours too.

 Read More on Integration